tatdig/Tatoshis/README.md

 1) Player starts with no money
 2) Player can add money to their account by sending TDCoin to a certain address.
 3) Player can withdraw money from their account to any TDCoin address.
-4) Trade takes place as usual, as the plugin links into vault.
-Any shop/purchase plugin supporting vault is supported here!
+4) Trade takes place as usual, as the plugin hooks to "Vault".
+Theoretically any shop/purchase plugin supporting "Vault" should work.
 5) Tax system allows for a "Sales Tax" on each money transfer.
 The settings for whether the buyer or the seller is held responsible for tax, and for tax rates, are available in the config.

 Commands:
+=
 /money - List current amount of TDCcoin in your minecraft account.
 /transact <player> <amount> - Transfer's money from your account to the selected player's account.
 /deposit - Get a TDCoin address to send a deposit to.
 The next transaction to that address will fund your account.